CryoKatOnIce/kryopy/README.md

 # kryopy

-Created for easy processing of CryoSat2 radar alrimetry data and comparison to ICESat2, as a part of a Doctoral project of K.M.
+Created for easy processing of CryoSat2 radar altimetry data and comparison to ICESat2, as a part of the Doctoral project of K.M.
 Sejan at Utrecht University.

 ## Getting Started